raspberrypilearning/python-web-server-with-flask/worksheet.md

 # Build a Web Server with Python Flask

-Installing the lightweight Python web framework Flask and setting up a basic web server.
+Installing the lightweight web framework Flask and setting up a basic web server with different pages using HTML, CSS and Python.

 ## Installing pip and Flask

 First you're going to find your Raspberry Pi's IP address and install the Flask package.
+Make sure you're online before you start.

 1. Start by opening a Terminal window from the taskbar or applications menu:

     ![Open Terminal window](images/open-terminal.png)

-1. Enter the following command in the Terminal to find your Raspberry Pi's IP address:

-    ```bash
-    hostname -I
-    ```

-    *This is your Raspberry Pi's IP address on the local network.
-If you don't see anything then make sure you're connected to the Internet.*

 1. Next, you'll need to install `pip` with the following command: